 - Cost and difficulties for acquiring full correspondence of a title with the titles offered by the local public institutions.

-The recast Qualification Directive provision foreseeing special measures concerning beneficiaries’ inability to meet the costs related to the recognition procedures has not been included in national legislation.
+The recast Qualification Directive provision foreseeing special measures concerning BIPs’ inability to meet the costs related to the recognition procedures has not been included in national legislation.

 Access to professional experience certification and recognition procedures is also available for beneficiaries, however under the same conditions applying to nationals.
 Therefore, due to the lack of information and the fact that the vast majority of those procedures are held in Greek, participation of beneficiaries is extremely limited.